mesg-foundation/docs/guide/marketplace/wallet.md

 ## Import an account

-An account can be imported by two ways: from a private key or from a JSON file (like the one returned by the [export](#export-an-account) command).
+An account can be imported by two ways: from a private key, or from a JSON file (like the one returned by the [export](#export-an-account) command).

-In both case, execute the command and answer the questions:
+In both cases, execute the command and answer the questions:

 ```bash
 mesg-core wallet import